7 ways to Experience Ghent, Belgium - Canals, Castles, Cafes and More

 7 - Enjoy Ghent like a Local

 As much as I enjoy eating out while traveling, I equally enjoy checking out the local markets.
-We loaded up on bread, cheeses, hummus and other treats one afternoon and took off for the park.
+We loaded up on bread, cheeses, hummus, and other treats one afternoon and took off for the park.
 We found a quiet bench and unpacked our picnic lunch.
 It was nice to just be there.
 To be in Europe.
 To be in Ghent.
 We watched the locals as they walked their dogs or took their kids to the park.
 It was so relaxing and peaceful.
 Even if you choose not to have a picnic, take the time to walk the streets with no objective other than to soak it all in.

-A bit of advice on shopping in Ghent - bring your own bag.
+Bring your own bag.
 Luckily, I happen to always travel with a reusable bag.
 The grocery store we went to did not offer bags.
 We would have felt foolish scooping up all of our goodies had we not brought one.

 Inspiration - Ghent, Belgium

 I was inspired by the magic of Ghent.
-The architecture, the weeping willows that line the canals, the change of seasons and the moody colors found throughout the city.
+The architecture, the weeping willows that line the canals, the change of seasons, and the moody colors found throughout the city.

 What will inspire you in Ghent?